wickljas/PES_Board/docs/markdown/course_setup.md

 </p>

 * Paste the full **HTTPS** URL of the relevant web page and (optionally) edit the program name.
-* If you are changing the **Project name**, it is a good a practice to name projects with capital letters, so they can be distinguished from libaries (lowercase letters).
+* If you are changing the **Project name**, it is a good a practice to name projects with capital letters, so they can be distinguished from libaries (often lowercase letters).

 <p align="center">
     <img src="../images/importing_mbed_1.png" alt="Importing Program 1" width="320"/> </br>